RegularAlicorn/sysadmin-101/cheatsheets/unix.md

 There might be version and distribution differences in commands.

 ## Linux on Windows
 You can install WSL (Windows Subsystem for Linux) to get a Linux Kernel onto your Windows 10 machine.
-At the time of writing the _true_ linux kernel is announced but not yet implemented.
+WSL2 is now out, you need Windows 2004 to install it.
+WSL2 is a true UNIX kernel, you can even run Docker and such!

 ### Installation Windows 10
 ```powershell